aigamedev/scikit-neuralnetwork/README.rst

 .. image:: docs/console_tests.png

-We strive to maintain 100% test coverage for all code-paths, to ensure that rapid changes in the underlying ``pylearn2`` library are caught automatically.
+We strive to maintain 100% test coverage for all code-paths, to ensure that rapid changes in the underlying backend libraries are caught automatically.

 Demonstration